Thread Pools in the .NET Compact Framework for Xbox 360

 Xbox 360 Thread Pools

-The Xbox 360 CPU has six hardware threads (two on each of three cores).
-Each one is capable of independently executing a software thread.
-These hardware threads execute independently.
-However, the two hardware threads executing on a single core do share some resources, such as the vector unit and L1 cache.
+The Xbox 360 CPU has six hardware threads (two on each of three cores), each capable of independently executing a software thread.
+These hardware threads execute independently, but the two hardware threads executing on a single core do share some resources, such as the vector unit and L1 cache.

 Maximum Number of Threads

 Thread pools provide an easy and efficient mechanism of scheduling asynchronous background tasks.
 To achieve finer control of the number, type, scheduling, and processor affinity of your application's threads, use the System.Threading.Thread class directly.
-You can use threads created with the Thread class instead of, or together with, thread pools.
+Threads created with the Thread class can be used instead of, or together with, thread pools.

 |The online MSDN .NET Framework documentation has been updated to show the types and members of the System.Threading namespace that are supported on the Xbox 360.
 Also see Namespaces and Classes Supported by the .NET Compact Framework for Xbox 360 for information on determining all of the types and members supported by the .NET Compact Framework for Xbox 360.|